 Heading South, the path takes you to the secluded Beacon Cove and Griffins Point Fort, then continues along to the vast expanse of sand at Watergate Bay, if it’s offshore you’ll see plenty of Kitesurfing!

 Next along you’ll find Wipsiderry Beach, which is pretty much an unknown gem.
 Dramatic Trevegue head and Porth Island greet you on the approach to Porth Beach.
 A little known fact about Porth beach is that piano concerts used to be held in the Cathedral Cave which was part of the headland.
 It since had to be blown up due to instability, but what an evening that must have been!

 Lusty Glaze beach is around the next headland, followed by the main Newquay Bay beaches of Tolcarne, Great Western (there used to be a lift which went up through the cliff to the Hotel Victoria there), Towan, the charming harbour and then a gorgeous stroll around the headland to Fistral (don’t miss Little Fistral!).

 Fancy exploring for yourself?
-Where will you discover, we love to hear your adventures!
+Where will you discover, we love to hear about your adventures!

 All Photo Credits: @maria.h44 who is on a mission to discover the whole route with her lovely family and camera.